-2.3.25 As part of the work in producing the Further Engagement Draft, the Council carried out an update of the Employment Land Study originally undertaken by ARUP's.
+2.3.26 The Council have carried out a further update of the Employment Land Study originally undertaken by ARUP's.
 The original study provided an appraisal of the current portfolio of employment land sites together with an estimate of the future need for employment land having assessed a range of factors which include future jobs growth and past employment land take up.
-A further update to the study is underway and will inform the Publication Draft of the Core Strategy.
+A further update to the study's calculations has informed the Publication Draft of the Core Strategy.